 Coverdell Education Savings Accounts

-What is a Coverdell Savings Account?
+What is a Coverdell Savings Account (CESA)?

-Coverdell Education Savings Account, commonly referred to as CESA, is an option to be considered as you start saving for college for yourself or a loved one.
+Coverdell Education Savings Account, commonly referred to as a CESA account, is an option to be considered as you start saving for college for yourself or a loved one.
 As with any savings plan, knowing what your goals and timeline are can be the first steps in reaching your goals.
 By meeting with a Financial Advisor, you’ll have years of experience at your disposal and access to resources to help guide your decision.

 Understanding Coverdell Education Savings Accounts

 - CESAs are similar to 529 plans in that they are tax-free as long as qualified distributions are made but only $2,000 a year can be added.
 You can also use the funds in a CESA for some K-12 education expenses